 - Social Media (Facebook, LinkedIn, Twitter, etc.)

-If you want to see if a drug and alcohol rehab center is reputable add the word scam after their name and enter it into google.
-Look on the results and see if there are a lot of reviews about that facility related to scams.
+If you want to see if a drug and alcohol rehab center is reputable add the word scam after their name and enter it into Google.
+Look at the results and see if there are a lot of reviews about that facility related to scams.
 This may help you in deciding if that rehab is for you.

-Does the Rehab Offer the Care I Need?
+Does the Treatment Center Offer the Care I Need?

 There are many different levels of care offered to people at different stages of their recovery.
 When looking for a treatment center it is important to understand what level of care on the continuum of addiction treatment you or your loved one may need.
 Below you will find the different levels of care offered at drug and alcohol treatment centers.